nullcaps/env-tab-colours/README.md

 2. The domains associated with each environment
 3. Any subdomains you want to leave uncoloured
 4. Fully close Vivaldi and reopen

+### Unreliable?
+Due to a quirk in Vivaldi's design, tabs can currently only be coloured by the domain of the favicon in use (rather than the domain of the page).
+If this isn't reliable in your environment, highlighting the toolbar is the next best option (as it can query the page url instead).

+To highlight the toolbar instead, follow the same steps above using the `customToolbar.css` file.

 ## Firefox installation
 ### Enable custom CSS